BAMoore

 This is a portfolio-safe redesign of a real, deployed product built for government and federal security training environments.

-Helix diagnostic platform designed to replace legacy command-line interfaces with an intuitive visual system for airport CT scanner maintenance.
+Helix was a diagnostic platform designed to replace legacy command-line interfaces with an intuitive visual system for airport CT scanner maintenance.
 Built around the real needs of maintenance engineers, the platform used isometric visualization and progressive disclosure to reduce cognitive load, surface actionable insights, and accelerate fault identification across terminal environments.
 A reusable system of diagnostic modules ensured consistency across scanner types and future hardware iterations, shifting maintenance workflows away from institutional knowledge dependency toward a scalable, reliable diagnostic framework.

 The problem